jxmot/ESP8266-RCWL0516/README.md

   <img src="./mdimg/ic-6-pin-all-nte.png" alt="NTE 6 pin IC package" txt="NTE 6 pin IC package" style="border: 2px solid black"/>
 </p>

+So you might be wondering "*why the NTE3042?*".
+Well I happened to be in a local electronics store and it was the *only* opto-coupler they had in stock.
+And I didn't want to wait for an online order to be delivered, and at about $2 each I figured "why not?".
+And I was lucky that day, the part worked perfectly for this project.

 ### RCWL0516 Details

 The RCWL-0516 sensors are relatively inexpensive.
-I found them at 5 for about $10 ($2 each).
+I found them online at 5 for about $10 ($2 each).
 When they arrived they needed to be "snapped apart".
 It's typical for smaller electronic boards to be manufactured this way.
 It makes them easier to assemble.
 There may also be a small piece to snap off where the connection holes are.

 **IMAGE OF BOARDS TOGETHER**